AustinBorger/DXWindow/README.md

 Usage
 -------------
-A window can be created in a few simple steps:
+A window can be created in a four simple steps.

 #### 1. Create the window description
 `DXWINDOW_DESC` is a structure describing the initial setup of the window: